Preparing and delivering a sales demonstration

 Topic Overview

-The Pearson Edexcel Level 2 NVQ Diploma in Sales (QCF) is a competency-based qualification designed for individuals working in sales roles.
-It covers essential skills such as preparing for sales interactions, communicating with customers, processing sales orders, and handling objections.
-This diploma is ideal for those in retail, telesales, or field sales who want to demonstrate their ability to meet industry standards and progress in their career.
+The Pearson Edexcel Level 2 NVQ Certificate in Sales is a competency-based qualification designed for individuals working in or aspiring to work in a sales role.
+It focuses on developing practical skills and knowledge required to perform effectively in a sales environment, covering areas such as preparing for sales interactions, communicating with customers, processing sales orders, and handling objections.
+This qualification is part of the Marketing & Sales suite and is recognised by employers across various industries, making it a valuable asset for career progression.

 Key Concepts